partheus/domain/src/pages/colophon.md

 Mockups generated using [https://screenshot.rocks/](https://screenshot.rocks/).

-Primary font face is [Besley](https://indestructibletype.com/Besley.html) and secondary font face is [EB Garamond](https://github.com/octaviopardo/EBGaramond12/tree/master).
+Font faces are [Besley](https://indestructibletype.com/Besley.html) and [EB Garamond](https://github.com/octaviopardo/EBGaramond12/tree/master).

 - # Development

 This website was engineered on a MacBook Pro laptop (pink motif).
 It is written in HTML, Markdown, Nunjucks, CSS, and Javascript.

 [Eleventy](https://www.11ty.dev/) is used for static page generation.
 [Git](https://git-scm.com/) is used for version control.
 [Github](https://github.com) is used to store the repository.
 It is being tested and hosted on CloudFlare and Netlify.

 I used [PHPStorm](https://www.jetbrains.com/phpstorm/) for development; [Chromium Nightly](https://www.chromium.org/Home/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) were used for testing.